Alek Thomas Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals allow the third-most home runs in baseball (34 total, 1.5 per game).
+- Royals pitchers combine to rank 25th in baseball in home runs allowed (34 total, 1.4 per game).

-- The Royals will send Singer (1-2) to make his fifth start of the season.
-He is 1-2 with an 8.14 ERA and 19 strikeouts through 21 2/3 innings pitched.
+- Yarbrough starts for the first time this season for the Royals.

-- His last time out was on Wednesday against the Texas Rangers, when the right-hander tossed five innings, surrendering five earned runs while giving up six hits.
+- The 31-year-old southpaw came out of the bullpen in his last outing this season, one of seven appearances so far.

 © 2023 Data Skrive.
 All rights reserved.